tien315/FNAL-Unity-Project/Documentation/10_pick_and_place.md

-# Object Pose Estimation Tutorial: Part 4
+# Pick and Place: Part 10

 In this part, we will use our trained deep learning model to predict the pose of the cube, and pick it up with our robot arm.